nikitapashinsky/zed-themes-figma/README.md

 # About

-A utility plugin I created to import Zed theme JSON into a Figma variable collection.
+A utility plugin I'm working on to import Zed theme JSON into a Figma variable collection.